RocketChat/docs-old/installation/manual-installation/pm2-systemd-upstart/README.md

 ## Upstart - Ubuntu

-__Take note that upstart is obsolete and it should be used with ubuntu version 14.04 or inferior__
+> Note: that upstart is no longer supported.
+We no longer support Ubuntu 14.04.
+If upgrading please see systemd or Ubuntu 16.04

 The following examples are upstart jobs which control automatic start-up and, if necessary, respawning of your Rocket.Chat app, as well as management of an optional hubot chat-bot.